gdm413229/swwmgz_m/README.md

 If a weapon has no actions on either the reload or zoom buttons, it may be replaced with some special idle action, such as spinning or fiddling around with it.

-For now the, following are all weapons planned for the first release.
+For now, the following are all weapons planned for the first release.
 More will be added afterwards (until then I'll tease you with some empty ZScript files :P).

 ### Deep Impact (slot 1) ~ Replaces Fist, Staff, Hexen starting weapons
 ![](docimg/deepimpact.png)